tubolydavid/WWCSolution/README.md

   - INR
   - SGD
   - JPY
-- Account numbers, you can a random long number
+- Account numbers, you can use a random positive number (eg: 4000000000)
 - This java application uses lombok library to avoid boilerplate code like getter, setters and constructor
   - For more information you can check this [Lombok](https://www.baeldung.com/intro-to-project-lombok)
 - Many object have some default values defined to avoid getting everything from command line input, Make sure you change those appropriate to your input